RuleWorld/BNG_vscode_extension/README.md

 ## Requirements

 To use the run and plot buttons the default terminal you are using needs to have [Perl](https://www.perl.org/) installed as well as [BioNetGen commmand line interface](https://github.com/ASinanSaglam/BNG_cli) installed (you can do so with 'pip install -i https://test.pypi.org/simple/ bionetgen').
+Current required version of the CLI is 0.2.2.
+Please note that both of these tools are in active development and is subject to large changes.

 ## Known Issues